alex0rpi/Chat-WebApp/README.md

 # Chat-WebApp 💻🖥

 This is a web chat that uses SocketIO to communicate between clients and server.
-It also uses ReactJS for the frontend and NodeJS for the backend.
+It also uses ReactJS with Vite for the frontend and NodeJS with Express for the backend.

 ## Personal note 📝🙍🏻‍♂️